 Depending on where you’ll be traveling, a stroller might be necessary.
 If you plan to be out walking and sightseeing all day, you’ll want a break from baby wearing!

-We recommend bringing a baby stroller and carrier for visiting cities like Paris with a baby, Rome with a baby or Barcelona with a baby.
+We recommend bringing a baby stroller and carrier for visiting cities like Paris with a baby or Rome with a baby.
 Even with cobblestone, using strollers in Europe is well worth it since you’ll be spending so much time walking.

 While not all attractions are stroller friendly, you can plan your days to use the baby carrier for those days where you visit the places that are not stroller friendly.